-Read more about the champion schools and partnerships that support the 6Es of the Solano SR2S Program in the 2019-2020 SR2S Annual Report.
+Read more about the SR2S partnerships that were strengthened and projects that were completed that support the 6Es of the Solano SR2S Program in the 2020-2021 SR2S Annual Report.

 Previous SR2S Annual Reports